okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/ie-limitations/index.md

 * `user.authentication.authenticate`
 * `user.credential.enroll`

-The following Event Types are available only in the Okta Identity Engine and can't be used by Okta Classic customers:
+The following Event Types are available only in the Okta Identity Engine and can't be used by Classic Engine customers:

 * `device.enrollment.create`
 * `user.mfa.factor.suspend`